 She subsequently met a man and married him shortly after her divorce.
-The man became ill and was diagnosed with cancer, but was fortunate to receive treatment here at the Medical Center.
-After receiving extensive treatment he was declared by his doctors to be cancer-free.
+The man became ill and was diagnosed with cancer but was fortunate to receive treatment here at the Medical Center.
+After receiving extensive treatment, his doctors declared him to be cancer-free.

-The main point of the case that I remember is that her husband was a licensed pilot and their idea was to make the argument to the judge that her husband would see to it that all transportation costs would be borne by their family and that he would fly the children personally from Dallas to Houston every weekend that the ex-husband was ordered to have visitation.
+The main point of the case that I remember is that her husband was a licensed pilot.
+Their idea was to argue to the judge that her husband would see to it that all transportation costs would be borne by their family and that he would fly the children personally from Dallas to Houston every weekend that the ex-husband was ordered to have visitation.

-While this was certainly a creative and ambitious plan, the judge felt that it was unreasonable to expect the children’s step-father to be available to fly the children back and forth in a small plan three weekends per month in order to facilitate visitation.
+While this was indeed a creative and ambitious plan, the judge felt that it was unreasonable to expect the children's step-father to be available to fly the children back and forth in a small plan three weekends per month to facilitate visitation.

-The children’s father had been a committed and diligent parent and our client was not able to prove that it was in the best interest of the children to move them to Dallas.
+The children's father had been a committed and diligent parent, and our client could not prove that it was in the best interest of the children to move them to Dallas.
 Though their solution was creative, the problem was too vast for even their creativity to solve.

 What if you violate the geographic restriction in the Divorce Decree?

-On the other hand, some parents will just blatantly disregard a court order that geographically restricts where their child can reside after a divorce.
-As the primary conservator of the child, you have the responsibility of providing a living environment that is conducive to your child growing and maturing in a positive manner.
+On the other hand, some parents will blatantly disregard a court order that geographically restricts where their child can reside after a divorce.
+As the child's primary conservator, you are responsible for providing a living environment conducive to your child's growing and maturing positively.